Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Total Bond in Wellington | 100% |

-With 80% of the bonds in grade A or US-backed securities and 20% in grade B and the wide distribution of issuers, the bond team is working hard to create the kind of hedge that ultimately saves us on a rainy day.
+With most the bonds in grade A or US-backed securities and the rest in grade B across a wide distribution of issuers, the bond team is working hard to create the kind of hedge that ultimately saves us on a rainy day.

 Is It an Income Generating Fund?

-But this means if you put your money into the Vanguard Wellington Fund, you’ll earn today 1.73% in interests per year.
-That’s higher than all the savings accounts can offer today.
+This means if you put your money into the Vanguard Wellington Fund, you’ll earn today 2.16% in interests per year.
+That’s lower than inflation but not totally bad given it is still a fund focused deriving value from growth.

 You might wonder, when should I buy the Vanguard Wellington Fund to Get dividends on time?
 The answer is whenever you want.